Publication Date – September 11, 2023

 ---|---|---|

-Symantec certificate distrusted in Chrome Beta | The certificate is still trusted in the official Chrome build, but not in Beta. | Obtain and implement a replacement certificate from a Certificate Authority trusted by Chrome.
+Symantec certificate distrusted in Chrome Beta | The certificate is still trusted in the official Chrome build, but not in Beta. | Obtain and implement a replacement certificate from a certificate authority trusted by Chrome.
 See the Chrome release timeline for more details. |

 WARN